trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

    Then, the baker daemon automatically asks the DAL node to subscribe to the topics that provide the shards that it is assigned to.

    In the results of this command, each topic contains a shard and the address of the baker that is assigned to it.
-   The DAL node and baker are listening to these topics and attesting that the data they refer to is available
+   The DAL node and baker are listening to these topics and attesting that the data that they refer to is available.

    This command returns all of the topics that the baker is subscribed to in the format `{"slot_index":<index>,"pkh":"<ADDRESS OF BAKER>"}` where `index` varies between `0` included and the number of slot indexes excluded.